carlosvmonzon/pyTIDES/README.md

 ```

 (`pytest` alone also works if the command is on your `PATH`.)
 This discovers and runs all 23
-tests under `pyTIDES/tests/` and prints a pass/fail summary -- no arguments, no need to name
+tests under `pyTIDES/tests/` and prints a pass/fail summary, with no arguments and no need to
-individual files.
-It's the quickest way to confirm the whole verification suite still passes,
+name individual files.
+It's the quickest way to confirm the whole verification suite still
-e.g. after a change.
-It does **not** generate any plots/animations: every test defaults to
+passes, e.g. after a change.
+It does **not** generate any plots/animations: every test defaults
-skipping figure output under pytest for speed (see the next section to actually produce them).
+to skipping figure output under pytest for speed (see the next section to actually produce them).

 Add `--cov=exotides --cov-report=term-missing` to also print a coverage report (requires
 `pytest-cov`, included in the `test` extra).